-- This is a selected extract from the Local Government Application Note 2019

-Instead of a single annual audit plan approved before the financial year begins, the new approach will result in list of potential audits that is actively maintained throughout the year.
-Where Internal Audit knows an audit must be completed it is presented as an "Essential" assurance need.
+This is a selected extract from the Local Government Application Note 2019 knows an audit must be completed it is presented as an "Essential" assurance need in this report.
 All other auditable risks in the Council are incorporated into the list and assigned a level of "Assurance Need" ranging from Low to High.
-The list will be updated on an ongoing basis with formal refreshes completed each quarter and audits will be selected based on the need for assurance using the factors set out in "How the Audits will be delivered".
+The list will be updated on an ongoing basis with formal refreshes completed each quarter and audits will be selected based on the need for assurance using the factors set out in the "How the Audits will be delivered" section of this Annual Plan report.

-CURRENT AUDIT PROCESS
+HISTORICAL AUDIT PROCESS